AlexStocks/redis-tool-set/readme.md

 ---
 ## Redis Admin Web UI
 * [RedisDesktopManager](https://github.com/uglide/RedisDesktopManager) - Redis Desktop Manager (aka RDM)— is a cross-platform open source Redis DB management tool (i.e. Admin GUI).
 Redis Desktop Manager developed to replace hundreds of slow and ugly tools for redis. star: 2557.
+* [Redsmin](https://www.redsmin.com) - a developer oriented online administration and monitoring service for Redis and Redis cluster.
+Redsmin is trusted by more than 10K developers world-wide and manage thousands of Redis servers in real-time.
 * [RedisLive](https://github.com/nkrode/RedisLive) - Visualize your redis instances, analyze query patterns and spikes. star: 2125.
 * [cachecloud](https://github.com/sohutv/cachecloud) - A private redis cloud platform developed by Sohu Inc. star: 717.
 * [RedisReact](https://github.com/ServiceStackApps/RedisReact) - Redis React is a simple user-friendly UI for browsing data in Redis servers which takes advantages of the complex type conventions built in the ServiceStack.Redis Client to provide a rich, human-friendly UI for navigating related datasets, enabling a fast and fluid browsing experience for your Redis servers.
 Its related project is [ServiceStack.Redis](https://github.com/ServiceStack/ServiceStack.Redis). star: 81.
+* [RedisManager](https://github.com/giuseppesalvo/RedisManager) - Simple Mac Application to manage Redis Server

 ---
 ## Redis Based Lock&Cache